greenhamsam/slate/source/includes/_groups.md

 OR

-Groups are organisations of people who can share portfolios by default.
+Groups are organisations of people who can share portfolios by default?

 Groups do not exist in our MVP.